nukomeet/nukomeet.com/content/blog/2015-02_poznan_meetup_january.md

 - kasia
 tags:
 - meetup
+extract: We are already in the brand new year 2015.
+Let’s celebrate it together with a beer!
+Feel invited to join us and to talk about technology and business.
 ---

 We are already in the brand new year 2015.
 Let’s celebrate it together with a beer!
 Feel invited to join us and to talk about technology and business.